Hobbies and interests

 FinalistBio

-Hi, I'm Joseph, a first-year student at Creighton University majoring in biology with a focus on preparing for dental school.
+Hi, I'm Joseph, a second-year student at Creighton University majoring in biology with a focus on preparing for dental school.
 I want to constantly push myself out of my comfort zone and try new things, so the very idea of college excites me.
 My dream is to work in science while also helping others in crucial areas of life like their health.

 The most important and beautiful parts of life can occur through conversation with another person, and so I hope to always maintain a friendly personality that makes others feel comfortable talking to me about their difficulties or challenges.